Think about living well, in spite of illness.

 Is it the same as hospice?

-St. Mary’s Palliative Care Consultation Service includes a physician specialist, a nurse practitioner, and you and your loved ones.
+SSM Health St. Mary's Hospital – Madison's Palliative Care consultation service includes a physician specialist, a nurse practitioner, and you and your loved ones.
 Social workers, chaplains, pharmacists, nurses and other health professionals work closely with the palliative care team.

 We begin by meeting with you and your family to review the medical condition, assess your needs and develop a plan that respects your values and treatment preferences.
 We do not make treatment decisions for you, but we can offer recommendations that are based on your situation and goals.
 Together, we create an individualized approach based on what matters most to you.